WHua0/event_manager_practice/readme.md

 POST/register Register HTTP 400 detail message stated "Username already exists" even when duplicate email returned HTTP 400.
 HTTPException detail in Router Post Register in user_routes.py is corrected to "Username or Email already in use".
 This is to provide an accurate error message.

-### Closed Issue 8: POST/users Create User is Missing HTTP 400 and Detail Message for Email Already In Use
+### Closed Issue 8: POST/users Create User is Missing HTTP 400 and Detail Message for Email Already In Use, and Update Detail Message for Duplicate User

 ![Github Issue 8](submissions/CodeMod8Issue.png)